A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Evidence to provide

-Specify the sections of the business plan that refer to the social goals and targets.
+Specify the sections of the business/operational plan that refer to the social goals and their targets.
 Give concrete examples.

 2.B.1.2 The CEO/Managing Director formally assesses senior managers on their achievement of social performance targets.
 Minimum frequency: annually.